Orbital Tumors - Anatomy

 • lacrimal bone very thin, therefore aim posteriorly in DCR

-• ethmoid air cells are at superior and deeper parts of fossa, but might possibly extend under entire fossa
+• ethmoid air cells are at superior and deeper parts of fossa, but may possibly extend under entire fossa

 • mucosa of ethmoid cells gray, thin, and friable